rjdjohnston/vibeatvoffroad/README.md

 - Customizable player names and colors
 - Stunt ramps and jump tracking
 - Scoreboard and player statistics
+- Racing checkpoint system with lap timing
+- Official track editor only available to RJ_4_America

 ## Development Setup